kenneth-brook/self-organizer/README.md

 # self-organizer

-An app to organize as much of your life as possible.
+An app to organize as much of your life as possible.</br>
+Finantial tracking to be first.